Balbader/42_Born2BeRoot/README.md

 ## Part 1 - Downloading Your VM

-1. Go to the official Debian website and download the following `.iso` file: [https://www.debian.org/download](https://www.debian.org/download)
+1. Go to the official Debian website and download the following `.iso` file:<br>[https://www.debian.org/download](https://www.debian.org/download)

 ### Part 1.1 - Setting Up Your Environment
 > For 42 Machines

-1. CD into your sgoinfre folder<br>
+1. CD into your sgoinfre folder:<br>`cd sgoinfre`
-	`cd sgoinfre`

-2. Create a folder named after you student intra login followed by the number 42<br>
-	`mkdir <your intra login42>`
+2. Create a folder named after you student intra login followed by the number 42:<br>`mkdir <your intra login42>`

- 3. Change authorization on the directory you just created `chmod 777 <your intra login42`
+ 3. Change authorization on the directory you just created:<br>`chmod 777 <your intra login42`

 4. Move the Debian .iso file you downloaded from downloads folder to the folder you just created.